• Skip to main content

 • goat cheese - crumbled

-• freshly ground black pepper
+• black pepper - freshly ground

-• fresh thyme leaves – optional garnish
+• fresh thyme leaves - optional garnish--you could experiment with other herbs that go well with pumpkin

 How to Make it